space-physics/lowtran/README.md

 Example Use:
 -------------
 ```
-python pylowtran7.py
+python pylowtran7.py -a 0 12.5 25
 ```

-should generate a plot on your screen.
+should generate a plot shown above on your screen.

 ## Notes: